 @replacementPattern are guaranteed to be applicable

 only to one quoting version and one quoted version.
-Any attempts to apply the data to other
+Any attempts to apply the data

 versions of the New Testament (reflected by, say, changing the value of